 To be automatically notified when you reach this quota, activate the Pub/Sub metric integration and set up a monitor on the metric

 gcp.pubsub.subscription.num_outstanding_messages.
 Filter this monitor on the subscription that exports logs to Datadog to make sure it never goes above 1000, as per the below example:

 See the individual Google Cloud integration pages for metrics.

 All service events generated by your Google Cloud Platform are forwarded to your Datadog event stream.

 The Google Cloud Platform integration does not include any service checks.

-Tags are automatically assigned based on a variety of configuration options with regards to Google Cloud Platform and the Google Compute Engine.
-The following tags are automatically assigned:
+Tags are automatically assigned based on a variety of Google Cloud Platform and Google Compute Engine configuration options.
+The

 Additionally, Datadog collects the following as tags: